jonlabelle/docker-network-tools/README.md

 > [!Important]
 > **Always use the `latest` tag** (e.g., `jonlabelle/network-tools:latest`) rather than specific version tags.
 The `latest` tag is automatically updated with weekly security patches, bug fixes, and tool updates, ensuring you always have access to the most secure and up-to-date version.
 Additionally, to maintain manageable storage, only the last 25 builds are retained in the registries, and older tagged versions may be removed.

-## Related
+## My other Docker repos

+- [jonlabelle/docker-bfg](https://github.com/jonlabelle/docker-bfg) — Docker image for BFG Repo-Cleaner, a tool for removing large files and sensitive data from Git repository history
-[jonlabelle/docker-nmap](https://github.com/jonlabelle/docker-nmap).
-Minimal Docker image with Nmap Network Security Scanner pre-installed.
+- [jonlabelle/docker-nmap](https://github.com/jonlabelle/docker-nmap) — Minimal Docker image with Nmap Network Security Scanner pre-installed

 ## License